 Robin currently serves on the Boards of the Michael Smith Foundation for Health Research, BC Academic Health Science Network, LifeSciences BC, Digital Technology Supercluster and UBC Properties Trust.

-Hayden Lansdell is the Chief Data Officer (CDO) for the Digital Platforms and Data Division in the BC Ministry of Citizens’ Services.
+Hayden Lansdell is the Chief Data Officer (CDO) of the Integrated Data Division within the Office of the Chief Information Officer, Citizens' Services.
 As CDO, Hayden provides oversight to government-wide initiatives focused on enabling access to and use of public sector data.